CNN-Based Image Reconstruction Method for Ultrafast Ultrasound Imaging: Introduction

 \section{Introduction}

-\glsunset{us} \IEEEPARstart{U}{ltrasound} (\glsxtrshort{us}) imaging is one of the most widely used medical imaging modalities, thanks to being non-ionizing and having a greater cost-effectiveness and portability compared with \gls{x-ray} \gls{ct} or \gls{mri}.
-While \gls{us} imaging might be limited in its ability to image deep tissue, it can produce high-resolution images of soft tissue in real time.
+\glsunset{us} \IEEEPARstart{U}{ltrasound} (\glsxtrshort{us}) imaging is one of the most widely used medical imaging modalities, thanks to being non-ionizing, and having a greater cost-effectiveness and portability compared with \gls{x-ray} \gls{ct} or \gls{mri}.
 Pulse-echo \gls{us} imaging is typically performed by transmitting short acoustic pulses through a medium of interest using an array of transducer elements, and receiving echoes backscattered from local variations in acoustic impedance.
-From these measurements, \gls{rf} images are usually reconstructed using the well-known \gls{das} algorithm, in real time. \Gls{bmode} images are then obtained using envelope detection and compression for display purposes, due to their inherent \gls{hdr}.
-Compared with conventional line-by-line scanning, where sequential pulse-echo acquisitions are performed using focused transmit beams for each image scan line, ultrafast \gls{us} imaging relies on the insonification of the entire field of view at once by transmitting an unfocused wavefront, such as a \gls{pw} or a \gls{dw}.
-This strategy, introduced in the late 1970s~\cite{Bruneel_APL_1977,Delannoy_JAP_1979,Shattuck_JASA_1984}, allows for extremely high frame rates of multiple kilohertz~\cite{Tanter_UFFC_2014}, limited only by the round-trip time-of-flight of the transmitted wavefront.
+Compared with conventional line-by-line scanning, where sequential pulse-echo acquisitions are performed using focused transmit beams for each image scan line, ultrafast \gls{us} imaging relies on the insonification of the entire field of view at once by transmitting a single unfocused wavefront, such as a \gls{pw} or a \gls{dw}.
+This strategy allows for extremely high frame rates of multiple kilohertz~\cite{Tanter_UFFC_2014}, limited only by the round-trip time-of-flight of the transmitted wavefront.
 Coupled with advances in electronics and software-based \gls{das} beamforming, ultrafast \gls{us} imaging unlocked, in the past two decades, breakthrough imaging modalities such as shear-wave elastography~\cite{Bercoff_UFFC_2004}, functional \gls{us} neuroimaging~\cite{Mace_NMETH_2011}, ultrasensitive \ndim{2} motion estimation~\cite{Tanter_UFFC_2002}, and high frame-rate vector flow imaging~\cite{Udesen_UFFC_2008}.